zichat/zichat/README.md

-- 👋 Hi, I’m @zichat a React Native Mobile Developer
-- 👀 I love solving real life problems using code
+- Innovating the future of materials discovery and design | Machine learning and AI | FAMEAIS

 - 📫 How to reach me ...

 [LinkedIn](https://www.linkedin.com/in/zichat-ezekiel)